tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-ini.md

 ## IV.
 Test to see if you are getting PHP error messages

-6. Create a script named **broken.php** to test error display and upload it to banjo in a folder `230/test/`  - run it in the browser, you should see “Parse error” message in the browser window when the page is loaded.
+6. Create a script named **broken.php** to test error display and upload it to banjo in a folder you need to create -  `www/230/test/`  - run it in the browser, you should see "Parse error" message in the browser window when the page is loaded.

 **broken.php**
 ```